ericbatiste/dog-tricks-api/README.md

 This API was developed utilizing Node.js with Express.

-It was designed to accompany my Application, Fido's Trick Log, which you can find [here]: (https://github.com/ericbatiste/dog-tricks-ui)
+It was designed to accompany my Application, Fido's Trick Log, which you can find [here](https://github.com/ericbatiste/dog-tricks-ui)

 ## Command line Installation